JavaScript XPath Implementation

 Why does XPath matters?
 XPath is a major element in the W3C's XSLT standard - and XQuery and XPointer are both built on XPath expressions.
 Combined with AJAX, XPath can be used to reshape / augment your HTML code using DOM on the fly.

-Have you ever wondered why there is no support for XPath built-in?
-Actually, there is; Mozilla has a pretty solid support of the DOM Level 3 XPath through the document.evaluate method:
+there is; Mozilla has a pretty solid support of the DOM Level 3 XPath through

 document.evaluate(expression, contextNode, resolver, type, result);